daisy-watt/babys_first_app/README.md

 This feature gives the user the ability to find the right sequence/setting for the loom they are using, depending on a couple of other variables.
 Normally this information is stored in a table/chart and is slow to read, this function using keys for keys and values to access the right sequence based on the imput of the user - spitting out the correct sequence/settings for their loom set up.
 This method pulls information from a JSON file, which has a large hash within a hash.

-OUTLINE USER INTERACTIONS/EXPERIENCE:
+----OUTLINE USER INTERACTIONS/EXPERIENCE:

-IMPLEMENTATION PLAN:
+----IMPLEMENTATION PLAN:

 The timeframe and workflow magagement of this project was kept on track with the usgae of Trello's web-based list making application.
 You can view and access the workspace here https://trello.com/b/0qxbGEJz/t1a3